Earth Protectors

-Earth Protectors, is a documentary film directed by Anne de Carbuccia.
-The film addresses climate change.
+Earth Protectors is a 2023 documentary film directed by Anne de Carbuccia, addressing the subject of climate change.
 The film features contributions from young activists and insights from Dr. Julie Pullen, an earth scientist.

 Synopsis

 Earth Protectors explores the effects of human activities on nature, with particular attention to phenomena such as wildfires, flooding, pollution, and pandemics.
 The documentary showcases the work of individuals engaged in environmental preservation, referred to as "Earth Protectors".
 Their efforts span various initiatives, including drought mitigation, coral reef conservation, and the protection of the Amazon rainforest.
 Additionally, the film discusses social issues connected to environmental changes, such as climate refugees and the role of the youth in environmental activism.